Sunday, October 1, 2023

 L i s b o n | Portugal

 Our rental car was parked four blocks away on a steep hill in Alfama where we left it safely for the duration of our stay.
 Overnight street parking was no issue and we fed the meter each morning.
 The situation overall was a breeze.
 We were close to everything, we loved our modern accommodations at Ando Living Townhouse and we adored the city of Lisbon.
 Our Airbnb was truly hassle free, all key pad operated, and beautifully renovated.
+It seemed worth stressing that Lisbon's downtown commercial district/main thoroughfare is incredibly busy - with construction to navigate directly in front of our apartment.
+Something to love (construction, no, the bustling energy, yes!) and bask in but to simply be aware of with little travelers in tow.
+There are plenty of spots in this city to remain carefree and not be as vigilant about their street safety.

 On our first day exploring I carried Ryder in the Ergobaby (his red Tuk Tuk in hand!) and Camden did great walking.
 Our plans were Castelo de Sao Jorge which is at the top of Alfama hill and riding Tram 12E from Martim Moniz Square.
 These are not exactly stroller friendly activities as Alfama has lots of steps and the trams are small and crowded.
 It was a nice change of pace to be liberated of the stroller!

 Similar to Porto, we'd step out ready to take on the day - but first - the closest brunch option, please!
-Cafe Nicolau (Rua de São Nicolau, 17) was so pretty and inviting with glazed turquoise subway tiles and funky hexagon floors.
+Cafe Nicolau (Rua de São Nicolau, 17) was pretty and inviting with glazed turquoise subway tiles and funky hexagon floors.
 Our waitress seated us in a kid friendly u-shaped booth and delivered crayons.
 She mentioned having little kids of her own and then disappeared half way through our meal.
 We felt neglected and finally flagged down an alternate waiter to get us on with our day.
-My cocktail - a perfect mix of Gin, melon, avocado and basil (8) was fantastic, my eggs benedict (7,80) were not.
+My cocktail - a striking mix of gin, melon, avocado and basil (8) was fantastic, my eggs benedict (7,80) were not.
 (All the food looks so lovely - I definitely ordered wrong.)
 The boys LOVED the mango, orange and coconut milk (5) smoothie.

 Castelo de Sao Jorge affords stunning views of Lisbon as it sprawls and of the behemoth Tagus River.
-It's giving very different vibes compared to Porto x The Douro.
-It felt so meaningful to experience both.
+It's giving very different vibes compared to Porto x The Douro, affirming it was meaningful to experience both.
 Sao Jorge is an A+ spot for kids.
 They can explore with you and run around a bit.
+There's a snack bar so naturally we got Super Bock and popsicles.

 Truly obsessed with these boys, their love for each other, their love for discovering.